yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

     * `apigateway/system/conf/nodemanager.xml`
     * `apigateway/ext`

-If you want the API Gateway and Node Manager to start up automatically on the new host, you should also include `/etc/init.d/vshell-*`.
+If you want the gateway and Node Manager to start up automatically on the new host, you should also include `/etc/init.d/vshell-*`.

 This includes separate startup scripts files for the Node Manager and API Gateway instances if an `init.d` script was created using `managedomain` during initial setup.